dewey/birdhomie/README.md

 - `/species` - List of all detected species
 - `/species/<id>` - Species detail page with photos and visits
 - `/visits/<id>` - Individual visit details with video player
+- `/visits/<id>/split` - Split a visit when multiple birds are detected
 - `/files` - List of all processed files
 - `/tasks` - Background task status
 - `/labeling` - Manual labeling interface for face annotations